deffer/authz-page/README.md

 # OAuth2 Authorization Server

 Implements a user-facing Authorization Page to support a step in OAuth2 `Implicit` and `Authorization Code` flows.
-Integrates with Kong, where Kong is used to manage tokens and token-based access to APIs.
+Integrates with Kong, where Kong is used to manage codes/tokens and token-based access to APIs.
-The main purpose of Authorization Page is to authenticate an end user (through SSO configured on webroute) and securely communicate user's decision YES/NO to Kong.
+The main purpose of Authorization Page is to authenticate the end user (through SSO configured on webroute) and relay user's consent to Kong.
+Kong will provision a code/token which is then returned to the client.

+This version is intended to work with Kong versions 0.9.6 - 0.9.9

 ## Overview

 Exposes two endpoints:

  * authorize endpoint `/oauth2/authorize` which returns code or token (based on request type), part of [OAuth2 spec](https://tools.ietf.org/html/rfc6749#section-3.1)
- * user profile endpoint `/self` - a user-facing page to allow self-service token revokation
+ * user profile endpoint `/self` - a user-facing page to allow self-service token revokation at `/self/token/{token}`

-Some features specific to University include:
+ * a generic page at `/` to help users who got lost

+On top of OAuth2 protocol, it includes some customizations specific to University:

  * *trusted* consumers - for web application which are part of University web experience, the end user will not be asked to approve the access
  * *dynamic* consumers - common application credentials, can be used by any consumer and typically used on API Explorers.
 These consumers can provide an alternative `callback` uri (as long as it is on the same domain as registered in Kong)